Sepp Dietrich: War crimes conviction

+In 1943, Dietrich was sentenced to death in absentia by the Soviet Union for war crimes committed by his men in Kharkiv.
+However, after the war, the Soviets did not push for his extradition.
 Dietrich was tried as Defendant No. 11 by the U.S. Military Tribunal at Dachau (United States of America vs. Valentin Bersin et al., Case No. 6-24), from 16 May 1946 until 16 July 1946.
 On that day he was sentenced to life imprisonment in the Malmedy massacre trial for his involvement in ordering the execution of U.S. prisoners of war.
+Dietrich was found guilty of issuing orders that "troops were to be preceded by a wave of terror and fright, that no humane inhibitions were to be shown, and that every resistance was to be broken by terror," and that prisoners of war were to be shot, "if necessary, in very compelling situations."

-Due to testimony in his defence by other German officers, his sentence was shortened to 25 years.
+Due to testimony in his defence by other German officers, Dietrich's sentence was shortened to 25 years.
 He was imprisoned at the Landsberg Prison in Bavaria.
 Dietrich served only ten years and was released on parole on 22 October 1955.

-He was re-arrested in Ludwigsburg in August 1956.
-He was charged by the Landgericht München I and tried from 6 to 14 May 1957 for his role in the killing of SA leaders during the Night of the Long Knives in 1934.
-He was sentenced to 18 months for his part in that purge, after being convicted as an accessory to manslaughter for providing a firing squad for the executions of six SA men.
-After losing his appeals, Dietrich was returned to Landsberg Prison in August 1958.
+Dietrich was re-arrested in Ludwigsburg in August 1956.
+He, along with former SS-Standartenführer Michael Lippert, was charged by the Landgericht München I and tried from 6 to 14 May 1957 for their role in the killing of SA leaders during the Night of the Long Knives in 1934.
+Dietrich was sentenced to 18 months for his part in that purge, after being convicted as an accessory to manslaughter for providing a firing squad for the executions of six SA men.
+After losing his appeals, Dietrich was returned to Landsberg Prison on 7 August 1958.
 He was released due to a heart condition and circulation problems in his legs on 6 February 1959.

 Later life

-Upon his release from prison he took an active part in the activities of HIAG, an organization and lobby group of former Waffen-SS members.
-Founded by former high-ranking Waffen-SS personnel, it campaigned for the legal, economic and historical rehabilitation of the Waffen-SS, with success.
+Upon his release from prison, Dietrich took an active part in the activities of HIAG, an organization and lobby group of former Waffen-SS members.
+Founded by former high-ranking Waffen-SS personnel, it campaigned for the legal, economic and historical rehabilitation of the Waffen-SS, with some success.
 In 1966, Dietrich died of a heart attack.
 Six thousand people, including many former SS men, attended his funeral.

 Dietrich was married twice: he was divorced from his first wife in 1937 and remarried in 1942.
 He had three children.
-Before his second marriage he was a visitor of the Salon Kitty.
+Before his second marriage, Dietrich was a visitor of the Salon Kitty.